Director of Development

 This is a full-time, 40 hour per week, exempt position.
 Salary will be commensurate with experience, but is likely to be in the range of $60,000 to $64,000.
 The Colorado Water Trust offers a competitive benefits package including a comprehensive insurance package that includes health insurance and, as funds permit, long- and short-term disability, life, vision, and dental; an FSA; generous paid time off; other need-based leave; and a retirement fund with employer contributions.

-Please submit a resume and cover letter by March 17 via e-mail to firstname.lastname@example.org with “Development Director Position” in the e-mail subject line.
+Please submit a resume and cover letter by March 20 via e-mail to email@example.com with “Development Director Position” in the e-mail subject line.
 No calls or drop-ins, please.
+(We extended the deadline due to staff vacations!)

 The Water Trust works statewide, with our office located in the Capitol Hill neighborhood of Denver, Colorado.